 I’m raising a half-FULL glass of Rosé champagne to you (since I can only have a wee bit these days) with this whole-hearted toast:

-HERE’S TO LIFE LIVED SIMPLY YET FULLY AS THE GIFT IT IS…where love is always the point.
+HERE’S TO LIFE LIVED SIMPLY yet FULLY AS THE GIFT it ever is…where LOVE is always the point.

-What Stands in the Way of Slower, More Peaceful Living?
+What Keeps Us From Slower, More Peaceful Living?

-There are multiple paths toward peace to choose even when you decide to say YES to its invitation.
+There are multiple paths toward peace when you decide to say YES to its invitation.

-Lord knows I have sought them over the years as I journey through doubt, darkness, and despair.
+Lord knows I have sought those paths over the years journeying through doubt, darkness, and despair.

 At times, my pursuit of light is a desperate, feverish one.

-Desperation seems to be a prerequisite for opening to peace if only because it signals I have come to the end of my personal resources.
+Desperation seems to be a prerequisite (at least for me) for inner peace if only because it signals the end of my personal resources.

-I don’t know anything at all about the actual mechanics, but I don’t think the light swoops in when I’m sufficiently softened.
+I don’t know anything at all about the actual mechanics, but I’m not magically summoning light into my heart.

-Rather, it seems the light is always there waiting for me to be permeable to it.
+Rather, the light is always here waiting for me to become permeable to it.

-Love’s tender healing light waits within the stillness for my surrender and silent, consenting YES.
+Love’s tender healing radiance waits within the stillness for my surrender, for my wordless, consenting YES.

 10 Smart Ideas for More Peace

-Reducing a journey toward peace to a Pinterest infographic that hardly rings spiritual and fails to include meditation…really?
-Who does that?
+Reducing a peace pilgrimage to a Pinterest infographic that doesn’t even ring very spiritual and forgets to mention meditation…seriously, Michele?

-I mean how can this list really be worth much if it doesn’t mention the peace a dog, cat, or pet may bring?
+(I can hear the groans…your list doesn’t even mention the peace a dog, cat, or pet brings!)

 While I believe in the power of prayer and have built spiritual rhythms such as meditation into my day, a lot of folks long for concrete ideas for embodied gestures as a bridge to more ethereal ones.

-And don’t be misled into believing embodied gestures are inferior gestures.
+And please don’t think embodied gestures are inferior gestures.

 Mind Body Spirit Matters

-After years of rejecting the body* (and accepting poor theology), I have had to relearn what a precious and sacred part of the whole it truly is.
+After years of rejecting the body* (and accepting poor theology), it has been necessary to relearn what a precious and sacred part of wholeness it truly is.

 *Unfortunately, a chronic illness can make it difficult to trust the body and enjoy simple pleasures such as eating.

-You already know about the strength of the body-mind-spirit dynamic.
+You already know the strength when there is harmony of body-mind-spirit.